Why optimised multi drop delivery planning makes life easier for delivery drivers

 These are challenging times for companies running a delivery operation.
 With order volumes rising to their pre-Christmas peak, driver shortages and supply chain challenges are hindering what is already a stressful time for fleet operators.
-Here we look at how optimising your multi drop delivery plans can help retain driver talent.
-After all, happy drivers are retained drivers and with resource at a premium right now driver retention is vital to keeping deliveries moving.
+Here we look at how optimising your multi-drop delivery plans can help retain driver talent.
+After all, happy drivers are retained drivers and with resources at a premium right now driver retention is vital to keeping deliveries moving.

 So, is there a better way?

 With the right resources, companies can improve how they plan and manage their drivers and delivery volumes.
 Here we look at three ways that taking a fresh look at your multi-drop planning can make life that little bit easier for your drivers at this stressful time.

 Don’t overload your drivers with unrealistic routes that aren’t achievable.
 Make sure you plan routes that are both optimised – in terms of resource, mileage & time windows – and realistic.
 You can over optimise; creating routes that don’t give drivers any ‘wiggle room’ for everyday occurrences such as delays, traffic, or roadworks.
 So, make sure you factor in real-life journey times and actual drop times to get the best result.
 The best route plans are the ones that are resource efficient, yet realistic.

 2. Automate your vehicle checks & depot departure

 It can take drivers well over an hour to get out of the depot.
 There are checks that need to be completed, and forms to be filled.
 But these processes can be automated.
 Now this is not to say that automation means checks do not have to be completed.
 That is not the case.
 But if you invest in good (but not necessarily expensive) driver technology you can streamline the process of collecting vehicle checks, sharing that information with your transport and maintenance teams, and getting your vehicles out on the road efficiently and safely.